onaio/floip-canopy/README.md

     username: admin
     password: p@ssw0rd

+> Set the auto-refresh interval time to 30 seconds on the dashboard by clicking on the arrow down icon `V` next to edit dashboard

-There are 2 ways to update the Pizza Survey dashboard:
+There are 2 ways to update the [Pizza Survey dashboard](http://localhost:8088/superset/dashboard/1/):

 1. Make submissions on the [Pizza Survey Form](https://enketo.ona.io/::YVTA) and wait for 3 minutes to see the changes reflected
 2. Add new submissions locally by running the following curl command: